cloudfoundry/app-autoscaler-release/ci/README.md

 # app-autoscaler-ci

-This repository provides all public scripts and pipeline deployments used by the app autoscaler team.
-The public pipeline is hosted at: <https://bosh.ci.cloudfoundry.org/>.
+This repository provides all public scripts and pipeline deployments used

+By the app autoscaler team.
+The public pipeline is hosted at: <https://concourse.app-runtime-interfaces.ci.cloudfoundry.org>.

 To reproduce this pipeline, you can use your own private configuration files for the `pipeline.yml` files as described below.

 ## Autoscaler

-This directory contains the concourse `pipeline.yml` for the autoscaler [pipeline](https://bosh.ci.cloudfoundry.org/pipelines/app-autoscaler) and all of the associated scripts.
-To use this manifest, you need to provide a private configuration file for all of the template parameters.
+This directory contains the concourse `pipeline.yml` for the autoscaler [pipeline](https://concourse.app-runtime-interfaces.ci.cloudfoundry.org/teams/app-autoscaler/pipelines/app-autoscaler-release) and all of the associated scripts.
+To use this manifest, you need to provide a private configuration file

+for all of the template parameters.

 NOTE: If you are recreating this pipeline, for personal use and do not have authority to update